F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 In order to change the Cloudwatch logging group:

-  1. edit/modify the Telemetry Streaming (TS) declaration in a corresponding runtime-init config file [runtime-init-conf-bigiq.yaml](../bigip-configurations/runtime-init-conf-bigiq.yaml) with the new `logGroup` and `logStream` values.
+  1. Edit/modify the Telemetry Streaming (TS) declaration in a corresponding runtime-init config file [runtime-init-conf-bigiq.yaml](../bigip-configurations/runtime-init-conf-bigiq.yaml) with the new `logGroup` and `logStream` values.

-ex.
+Example:
 ```yaml
         My_Cloudwatch:
           class: Telemetry_Consumer